-The Council does not provide mortgages for tenants and are unable to recommend any particular company.
-Contact details for Mortgage Lenders can be found in the Yellow Pages, online or you can visit any high street Bank or Building Society.
+The Council does not provide mortgages for tenants and are unable to recommend any particular lenders.
+Contact details for Mortgage Lenders can be found online or you can visit any high street Bank or Building Society.

 Please see table below, which gives examples of monthly mortgage payments, depending on the amount you borrow and the interest rate.
 These figures are based on a repayment mortgage and borrowing over a 25 year period.